Jump toRotations | Call schedule

 Service Director: Various faculty

-In addition to the required rotations listed above, residents expand their horizons by choosing three additional rotation blocks.
+In addition to the required rotations listed above, residents expand their horizons by choosing two additional rotation blocks.
 Residents will typically use this time to explore areas that are of potential long-term interest to them (e.g. child psychiatry, maternal-fetal psychiatry, sleep medicine).

 Third year